kjschelling/Full-Stack-Project/README.md

 Deployed Site: https://kjschelling.github.io/FullStackProject/

 Heroku Deployed Site:  https://sheltered-brushlands-74047.herokuapp.com/

-FrontEnd GitHub Repository: https://github.com/kjschelling/FullStackProject BackEnd GitHub Repository: https://github.com/kjschelling/Full-Stack-Project
+FrontEnd GitHub Repository: https://github.com/kjschelling/FullStackProject

+BackEnd GitHub Repository: https://github.com/kjschelling/Full-Stack-Project

-  This app is designed for specificly for modeling agencies.
-With this site the agency can sign up, sign in, change password, and sign out.
+Purpose:  This app was designed for modeling agencies.
+Using this site the agency can sign up, sign in, change password, and sign out (login capibilities) .

  While logged in the agency (user) can create a new model.
 Update an existing model, show the current models they represent and delete